-City of Derby - The department was established July 1, 2005 after more than 53 years as a volunteer service.
+Derby Fire Department - The department was established July 1, 2005 after more than 53 years as a volunteer service.
 It is comprised of 10 firefighters and staff, augmented by 34 volunteer firefighters, covering a 7.4 square mile area from two (2) fire stations and almost 23,000 citizens.
 Firefighters respond to over 220 fire calls and almost 500 medical calls (2005) each year.
 The City of Derby has an ISO rating of 4.

 Sedgwick County Fire District #1 - Established in 1955, this department serves ten (10) cities, covering a response area of 657 square miles from eight fire stations and approximately 85,000 citizens.
 A total of 138 firefighters and staff make an average of 511 fire and medical responses per month.
-The following Insurance Service Organization (ISO) ratings have been assigned: ISO 2 for Haysville, ISO 3 for Bel Aire and Andale; ISO 4 for Maize, Park City, Kechi, Goddard, and Garden Plain; ISO 5 for unincorporated areas within 5 miles of a fire station; and an ISO rating of 10 for all remaining areas.
+The following Insurance Service Organization (ISO) ratings have been assigned: ISO 2 for Haysville and Bel Aire; ISO 3 for Andale, Goddard, Kechi, Maize, and Park City; ISO 4 for Bentley and Garden Plain; ISO 6 for Viola; Rural areas without fire hydrants and within five miles of a qualifying fire station are a class 5 and were previously a class 9.
+Rural areas over 5 miles of a qualifying fire station are a class 10 and were previously a class 10.
+In 2004, the department looked at optimizing response to the citizens of Sedgwick County and to reduce fire insurance premiums for rural residents.
+As part of the 2004 station relocation plan, six stations were to be moved for better coverage.
+By 2014, the sixth and final station will be relocated to raise the population coverage area within five miles of a fire station from 47 percent in 2004 to 78 percent.